-- Develop design guidelines for the West Ashley Greenway and West Ashley Bikeway to provide guidance in amenitizing and expanding the system to allow it to become a transportation facility in addition to a recreational facility. - Prepare a feasibility study for potential federal grant projects, such as Transportation Investment Generating Economic Recovery (TIGER) grants. - Evaluate access management strategies to include strategic consolidation and/or elimination of driveways and medians along major arterials/roadways (i.e. US 17, St. Andrews Blvd, Sam Rittenberg Blvd, etc).

-Insert new implementation item: "The City and County should develop community engagement strategies to improve communication, education, and participation for residents around locally important transportation issues."
+- Develop design guidelines for the West Ashley Greenway and West Ashley Bikeway to provide guidance in amenitizing and expanding the system to allow it to become a transportation facility in addition to a recreational facility. - Prepare a feasibility study for potential federal grant projects, such as Transportation Investment Generating Economic Recovery (TIGER) grants. - Evaluate access management strategies to include strategic consolidation and/or elimination of driveways and medians along major arterials/roadways (i.e. US 17, St. Andrews Blvd., Sam Rittenberg Blvd., etc). - Develop community engagement strategies to improve communication, education, and participation for residents around locally important transportation issues.